mpihlak/mongoproxy/README.md

 This will proxy all requests on port `27113` to a MongoDb instance running on `localhost:27017`.
 Jaeger tracing is enabled and the spans will be sent to collector on `localhost:6831`.

 More verbose logging can be enabled by specifying `RUST_LOG` level as `info` or `debug`.
 Add `RUST_BACKTRACE=1` for troubleshooting those (rare) crashes.

+## Tracing
+Mongoproxy will not create tracing spans unless the application explicitly requests it.
+The application does this by passing the trace id in the `$comment` field of the MongoDb query.
+So, for example if a `find` operation has `uber-trace-id:6d697c0f076183c:6d697c0f076183c:0:1` in the comment, the proxy picks this up and will create a child span for the `find` operation.
+Like this:

 ## Metrics